 This example shows you how to make orange marmalade.
 The yield from this recipe is about 18 eight-ounce jars (which is the same as 9 pints).
 I'll explain both the way to make traditional orange marmalade (which in my opinion has a bitter edge to it) and an orange marmalade without the bitterness.

 If you are lucky enough to live in Florida or southern California you can go pick your own Oranges in January and February!
-Otherwise, you'll have to go to the grocery store for the oranges and lemons.
+Otherwise, you will have to go to the grocery store for the oranges and lemons.

 Pick fresh oranges and lemons that are not soft, moldy or discolored.